istio/istio.io/content/en/news/releases/1.26.x/announcing-1.26/_index.md

 ## A note on `EnvoyFilter` support in ambient mode

-`EnvoyFilter` is Istio's break glass API for advanced configuration of Envoy proxies.
-Please note that `EnvoyFilter` is not currently supported for any existing Istio version with waypoint proxies.
-While it may be possible to use EnvoyFilter in limited use-cases, its use in waypoint proxies is not supported, is discouraged, and may break in future releases as the API evolves.
+`EnvoyFilter` is Istio's break-glass API for advanced configuration of Envoy proxies.
+Please note that *`EnvoyFilter` is not currently supported for any existing Istio version with waypoint proxies*.
+While it may be possible to use `EnvoyFilter` with waypoints in limited scenarios, its use is not supported, and is actively discouraged by the maintainers.
+The alpha API may break in future releases as it evolves.
 We expect official support will be provided at a later date.

 ## What’s new?